jackdawe/MBP/README.md

 ### Example

-The following command uses the 1000 first maps of the ../GridWorld/Maps/MyMapPool/ map pool directory to generate 8 tensor files forming both the test and training set.
-The tensor' first two dimension are trp*n x T for the training set and (1-trp)*n x T for the test set.
+The following command uses the **1000** first maps of the **../GridWorld/Maps/MyMapPool/** map pool directory to generate 8 tensor files forming both the test and training set.
+The tensor' first two dimension are (trp x n | T) for the training set and ((1-trp) x n | T) for the test set.
 10% of the dataset contains samples where the agent appears next to the goal and makes a transition towards it.
 ```
 ./project -cmd=gwdsgen -mp=../GridWorld/Maps/MyMapPool/ -nmaps=1000 -n=10000 -T=10 -wp=0.1 -trp=0.9
 ```